Parenting and family services

 How it works

-SafeCare provides in-home training for parents over 18 to 20 weeks.
-Berry Street trainers work one-on-one with parents in the home, so the program is personalised and convenient for the family.
+SafeCare training is delivered over 18 to 20 sessions.
+A Berry Street SafeCare trainer works one-on-one with parents in their own home, ensuring that the program is personalised and convenient for the family.

-- Safety, including how to create physical safety in the home (ensuring it's hygienic, free from hazards, and so on) and the importance of supervising children.
+2. Home Safety: how to create physical safety in the home (ensuring it is hygienic, free from hazards, and so on) and the importance of supervising children.

-- Parent-child interaction, including building connection, affection and loving relationship expression through play and engaging in positive, bonding experiences.
+3. Parent-child interaction: how to build connection, affection and loving relationship expression through play and engaging in positive, bonding experiences.

 - strengthen parents’ capabilities and skills